Estimated reading time: 9 minutes

 - 2 tablespoons extra virgin olive oil

-- In a large pot add your olive oil and heat up, then add in your onions and garlic and sauté for 2-3 minutes.
-Add in your turkey mince and cook until browned.
+- In a large pot, add olive oil and heat up, add onions and garlic, and sauté for 2-3 minutes.
+Add in your ground beef and cook until browned.

-- Add in your tomato paste and rinse out the can by adding some water and tossing that in the pot.
+- Add in your tomato paste, rinse the can with water, and add it to the pot.

-- Add in your 2 cans of crushed tomatoes and cup of water
+- Add the two cans of crushed tomatoes and one cup of water.

-- Bring to a boil then reduce to medium for 2 hours until the sauce reduces a bit then it’s ready to go
+- Bring to a boil, then reduce to medium for two hours until the sauce reduces a bit, then it’s ready to go.

-- In a bowl add your ricotta or cottage cheese, egg, cream, 1/4 cup Parmigiano-Reggiano, parsley, salt and pepper and stir that’s it.
+- Add ricotta or cottage cheese, egg, cream, 1/4 cup Parmigiano-Reggiano, parsley, salt, and pepper into a bowl and stir to combine.

 Putting the Crockpot Lasagna Together